WHU-Atmospheric-Remote-Sensing/doc-demo/source/index.rst

-.. project2 documentation master file, created by sphinx-quickstart on Fri Aug 20 10:23:28 2021.
+.. doc-demo documentation master file, created by sphinx-quickstart on Fri Aug 20 10:28:31 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project2's documentation!
+Welcome to doc-demo's documentation!
 ====================================

 .. toctree::